 - 1. Personal illness of the student: Students missing 5 or more consecutive days of school due to illness or injury are required to provide a written statement from a health care provider.
 The written statement must include all days the student has been absent from school.
 If a student is continually sick and repeatedly absent from school due to a specific medical condition, he or she must be under the supervision of a health care provider in order to receive excused absences from school. - 2.
-Medical appointment which cannot be arranged after school hours: a written statement from a health care provider indicating the date and time of the appointment must be submitted to the principal or designee. - 3.
-Death in immediate family - 4.
+Medical appointments which cannot be arranged after school hours: a written statement from a health care provider indicating the date and time of the appointment must be submitted to the principal or designee. - 3.
+Death of an immediate family member. - 4.
 An approved school activity (absences recorded but not reported). - 5.
 Attendance at a center under Department of Children and Families supervision. - 6.
 Observance of a religious holiday or service when it is mandated for all members of a faith that such a holiday or service be observed.
 The religious holiday must be listed on the district's approved list of religious holidays. - 7.
 Military Connected Students M-DCPS is committed to assist students from military families and will continue efforts to facilitate the development and implement policies that directly impact children of military personnel.
-In an effort to ease the burden of our students who have parents that may be deployed or on "Block Leave", schools will allow up to a total of five days of excused absences each academic year to allow families time together. - The absences are to be preapproved by the school principal. - Students shall have a reasonable amount of time, to complete make-up work. - Attendance Correction Form (FM-5556) will be sent to the Federal and State Compliance Office, via Self Service at http://selfservice.dadeschools.net. for processing
+In an effort to ease the burden of our students who have parents that may be deployed or on "Block Leave", schools will allow up to a total of five days of excused absences each academic year to allow families time together. - The absences are to be preapproved by the school principal. - Students shall have a reasonable amount of time, to complete make-up work. - Attendance Correction Form (FM-5556) will be sent to the Federal and State Compliance Office, via Self Service at http://selfservice.dadeschools.net. for processing school or district level.

-Furthermore, attendance recordkeeping programs have been modified to ensure that students may not be disqualified from Perfect Attendance recognitions/awards at the school or district level.
 Deployment-related absences will not negatively impact a school's percent of attendance.

+Furthermore, attendance recordkeeping programs have been modified to ensure that students may not be disqualified from Perfect Attendance recognitions/awards at the